Cornell-MAE-UG/fa25-portfolio-andrefoster/_projects/2025-torque-wrench.md

 <br>
 <br>

 Figure 1: Dimensioned CAD Model

+The final wrench design is 6.5 inches long total and the drive is centered at 6 inches from the end.
+The wrench is 0.3 inches thick and 0.75 inches wide to match the typical look of a wrench.
+The drive is 3/8" x 3/8" and has 0.05 inch fillets on each of the 4 edges.

 B - Describe material used and its relevant mechanical properties.